Sortformer: A Novel Approach for Permutation-Resolved Speaker Supervision in Speech-to-Text Systems: Bridging Timestamps and Tokens

-In our proposed framework for training multispeaker ASR models. the speaker tokens can be set in two different levels as described in Figure~\ref{fig:spk_tokens}.

-\begin{itemize} \item \textbf{Word-level:} speaker token is placed in front of at every word.
-The order of word is determined by comparing the onset (start time) of each word.
-If the training data does not have word timestamps, approximated word-timestamp is used to place the word orders. \item \textbf{Segment-level:} Segment-level objective is quite similar to SOT ~\cite{kanda2020serialized, kanda2021investigation} style, while the speaker tokens used in our work are sorted speaker index and not the change of speaker token.
-Note that SOT-style objective setup does not outperform the best performance we get from word-level objectives. \end{itemize} We refer to the transcriptions which include sorted word-level objectives as \textit{Sorted Serialized Transcript} (SST).
-Compared to the term SOT~\cite{kanda2020serialized, kanda2021investigation, kanda2022streaming}, SOT is focusing on speaker change (SC) point token \texttoken{<SC>} with serialized outputs while SST does not employ speaker change points but employs sorted speaker tokens to specify speakers for each word.
+\paragraph{Word level vs. Segment level} In our proposed framework for training multi-speaker ASR models, speaker tokens can be applied at two different levels as described in Figure~\ref{fig:spk_tokens}.
+A speaker token is placed in front of every word.
+The order of words is determined by comparing the onset (start time) of each word.
+The segment-level objective is conceptually similar to the SOT ~\cite{kanda2020serialized, kanda2021investigation} style, while the speaker tokens used in our work are sorted speaker indices and not the change of speaker token.
+In comparison, SOT focuses on speaker change point token \texttoken{<cs>} with serialized outputs, while SST does not employ speaker change points but employs sorted speaker tokens to assign a generic speaker index (\textit{e.g.},~\texttoken{<spk3>}) for each word.
+On the other hand, the word-level objective simply places speaker tokens before each and every word.